 It’s snowy and cold.
 The winter days are short and dreary.
 You find that orchid you just ‘gotta have’ online, but will it get to you safely?

-We have been doing winter shipping of orchids across the US for over 15 years.
+We have been shipping orchids all year round across the US for over 15 years.
 In that time we have shipped thousands of plants, and we have lost exactly zero plants due to cold damage.
 I’m sure we will have some freeze in transit at some point, it is inevitable, but so far so good!

 As long as the packages are moving through the system they are kept warm.
 The only risk is that a truck or container is left outside over an extended period of time in a cold area.
 We only ship when nightly lows at the destination are above 22-25 F. When it will be colder than that we hold off and wait to ship when it is safe.